kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

 ## Code style

-- Use prettier on all new and modified code.
+- Use Prettier on all new and modified code.
 Be aware that older code may not conform.
-Use an editor that respects .editorconfig.
+Use an editor that respects `.editorconfig`.
 - Use CSS modules.
 Do not use BEM style class names, unless appropriate for complex or global CSS.
-Do not use the "makeBem" utility.
+Do not use the `makeBem` utility.
 - Use TypeScript.
 If modifying a non-TypeScript file, update it to TypeScript.
 - Use React functional components and hooks.
-- Prefer one React component per file and smaller files
+- Prefer one React component per file and smaller files.
 - Organize code by feature.
 Use directory structures like `/settings/emails` instead of `/components`.
 - Include type of file in filename.
-Such as `foo.interface.ts`, `foo.reducer.ts`, `foo.module.scss`, or `foo.component.tsx`
+Such as `foo.interface.ts`, `foo.reducer.ts`, `foo.module.scss`, or `foo.component.tsx`.
-- Include storybook stories as sibling file. `foo.component.stories.tsx`
+- Include storybook stories as sibling file. `foo.component.stories.tsx`.
 - Avoid dependencies when practical.
-Prefer fetch over Jquery.
+Prefer `fetch` (see `api.ts` file) over `JQuery.ajax`.
-- For state, use React's useState, useReducer, useContext.
-Or use mobx.
-Do not use reflux.
-When working with reflux, convert it to mobx which may be easier than converting to react's state management.
+- For state, use React's `useState`, `useReducer`, `useContext`.
+Or use MobX.
+Do not use Reflux.
+When working with Reflux, convert it to MobX which may be easier than converting to React's state management.
 - Avoid deep relative paths in imports.
-Do not import `../../../foo/bar/far.ts`
+Do not import `../../../foo/bar/far.ts`.

 ## Workflow